margueriteaya/Safari15-Start-page-ja_jp/Readme.md

 ## Step 2 - Color Themes:
 ### A) ✨[NEW]✨ Adaptive Color Theme (Like Mica Effect):
 Theme that changes color automatically according to your WALLPAPER and system light/dark mode.
-> Move the contents of the **"Firefox Safari 15 Adaptive"** folder into the chrome folder.
+> Move the contents of the **"Firefox Safari 15 Wallpaper Adaptive Colors"** folder into the chrome folder.

 **Important:**
 - **Make the system colors (accent colors) "automatic" in the Windows Settings.**